-Mailchimp is a good email marketing software.
-You can even use it for free if you have less than 2000 subscribers.
+You can use MailChimp for free if you have less than 2000 subscribers.
 It compares favorably with ConvertKit, but it’s list-based, while the latter is tag-based.
 Tag-based tools offer greater value because the tag system helps you track a lot of interesting stats, which you can leverage to improve your business.

 Mailchimp does have it’s advantages, though.
 It offers beautiful ready to use templates, while ConvertKit does not.
 Being a text-focused email provider, ConvertKit has better deliverability than Mailchimp.

 Until plan change, ConvertKit had a relatively affordable start at $29 per month.
-Introducing a FREE plan enabled many entrepreneurs to test its’ unique features and steadily grow into a paid plan with their business growth.
+Introducing a FREE plan enabled many entrepreneurs to test its unique features and steadily grow into a paid plan with their online business growth.

-Available with the FREE plan are almost all features; unlimited, customizable CTAs & signup forms, 30+ premium landing page templates, customizable domain setup, mobile responsive designs, and subscriber tagging.
-Ideal when you’re just starting up.
+Available with the FREE plan are almost all features; unlimited, customizable CTAs & unlimited customizable signup forms, 30+ premium landing pages templates, customizable domain setup, mobile responsive designs, and subscriber tagging.

-Getting more serious and enabling automation will require you to go with a first paid plan.
+The free trial is okay for one month for up to 1000 subscribers.
+Getting more serious, pumping your email list with more than 1,000 subscribers, and enabling automation will require you to go with a first paid plan.

 Simple plan structure

-You are charged extra when the number of subscribers you have exceeds a certain limit.
-All paid plans have more complex features included such as reporting, visual automation funnels, and automated email sequences.
+You are charged extra when the number of your email subscribers you have exceeds a certain limit.
+All paid plans have more complex features included, such as reporting, visual automation funnels, and automated email sequences.